CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 ### Data structures  --------------------------------------------------------------------------------------------------------------------------

 #### What is the purpose of a list (array in some programming languages) data structure?
 Name some methods of it!
-    A list in python is a data  structure that is mutable/changeable,its an ordered sequence of elements.Lists are useful when u want to work with more values , they  let you work with more items at once, allows you to perform methods at once on multiple values, it keeps data together,
+    A list in python is a data  structure that is mutable/changeable,its an ordered sequence of elements.Lists are useful when u want to work with more values , they  let you work with more items at once, allows you to perform methods at once on multiple values, it keeps data together.
+    METHODS%!!!!!!
 #### What is the difference between a list/array and a set?
-    -all the items in a set is unique, so there cant be duplicates -sets are unordered, meaning they appear in a different order every time you use them -sets only contain hashable items, you use hash lookup to find elements in a set -sets are unindexed
+    -all the items in a set is unique, so there cant be duplicates -sets are unordered, meaning they appear in a different order every time you use themx -sets only contain hashable items, you use hash lookup to find elements in a set -sets are unindexed
 #### What is the purpose and methods of a dictionary/map data structure?